wolethomas78/Crime_Analysis/README.md

 - Track and compare crime trends over time
 - Visualize crime types, frequencies, and locations
-- Identify hotspots and regional safety patterns
+- Identify affected victims based on gender and weapons used for crime
 - Support data-informed public safety decisions

 ---